 I was recently asked for recommendations for a great Italian restaurant in New York City.
 Since I hardly ever choose Italian when I eat out, I didn’t know what to say.
 It’s not that I don’t like Italian food, actually I love it.
 (And cook it frequently!)
 It’s just that when I go out, I usually pick a cuisine that I wouldn’t normally cook, like Indian, Japanese or Thai.
-In fact, I don’t even remember the last time I went to an Italian restaurant in New York.
+Also, I’ve done quite a bit of traveling in Italy and have had some really fantastic meal during my travels and I find trying to repeat the experience back home is usually ends in disappointment.
+In fact, I don’t even remember the last time I went to an Italian restaurant in New York City.
 Actually, the only place where I’ve had consistently great Italian food in New York is Rustico Cooking.
 But Rustico is not a restaurant, but a hands-on cooking school that specializes in Italian food.

 Rustico Cooking was launched by Micol Negrin, a Milan-born and Canadian-trained chef, in 2004.
 Micol, is not only a skilled chef, but an accomplished writer and well-respected authority on Italian cuisine.
-Along with her husband Dino De Angelis, who handles the administrative and business end, they run a top notch cooking school in the shadow of the Empire State Building.
-The course calendar at Rustico reads like a travel brochure: A taste of Naples and Sicily, Lunch in Milan, Dinner in Piedmont, A Tuscan Harvest and Dining on the Italian Riviera.
+Along with her husband Dino De Angelis, who handles the administrative end of the business, they run a top notch cooking school on 39th Street in the shadow of the Empire State Building.
+The course calendar at Rustico reads like a travel brochure: A taste of Sicily, Lunch in Milan, Dinner in Piedmont, Springtime in Tuscany and The Flavors of the Italian Riviera.
 In addition, they also have wine tasting dinners, pasta-making classes and Pizza Workshops.
 I’ve done many of the regional classes (and The Best Pasta Sauces, a class that was the inspiration for her book), so I thought it was time I did their pizza workshop, where you learn how to make your own dough, the effect of different types of flours on the dough, shaping the pizza and deciding what toppings to use.

 In America, we are obsessed about the toppings.
 But real Italian pizza is all about the dough.
 Great dough makes a great pizza.
 And while the ingredients are important, what really makes great pizza dough is the preparation.
 Technique is everything.
 Just the right mix of flour and water, otherwise the dough is too dry or too wet.
 And no mercy must be shown when kneading the dough.
 When working the dough, you must be fast and furious, otherwise the dough sticks everywhere.
 Kneading is best done by hand, using the heel of your hand.